Convex-Dev/convex-web/src/main/resources/markdown/dev_doc/cvm/data-types/address.md

 (address? #42)  ;; -> true
 ```

-Address of the account executing current transaction is retrivied via:
+Address of the account executing the current transaction is retrieved via:

 ```clojure
 *address*
 ```

-The section about [accounts](/cvm/accounts) showcases how they can be retrived from addresses, as well as typical account
+The section about [accounts](/cvm/accounts) showcases how they can be retrieved from addresses, as well as typical account
 operations.
 Addresses also play a critical role in access control as described in the [section about actors](/cvm/actors).

-Internally, addresses are a specific type of [blob](/cvm/data-types/blob).
+Internally, addresses are a specific type of [blob](/cvm/data-types/blob) data-type.
 Hence, they can be used as keys in [blob-maps](/cvm/data-types/blob-map).